NVIDIA/Megatron-LM/tools/retro/README.md

 The obtained foundation model, Retro 48B, largely outperforms the GPT counterpart in terms of perplexity.
 With instruction tuning on Retro, InstructRetro demonstrates significant improvement over the instruction tuned GPT on downstream tasks in the zero-shot setting.
-Specifically, the average improvement of InstructRetro is 7% over its GPT counterpart across 8 short-form QA tasks, and 10% over GPT across 4 challenging long-form QA tasks.
+Specifically, the average improvement of InstructRetro is 7% over its GPT counterpart across 8 short-form QA tasks, 10% over GPT across 4 challenging long-form QA tasks, and 16% over GPT across 3 summarization tasks.
 We also find that one can ablate the encoder from InstructRetro architecture and directly use the InstructRetro decoder backbone as GPT, while achieving comparable results.

 This README provides an end-to-end tutorial to reproduce Retro and InstructRetro.